m3g/PDBTools.jl/docs/src/selections.md

 ## Special macros: proteins, water

-Just use these keywords to select the residues mathching the properties desired.
+Just use these keywords to select the residues matching the properties desired.

 Examples: